When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Suzie:

 Right.
-And in the natural food center, I’ve now been walking the aisle of the expo for seven years.
+And I’ve now been walking the aisle of the natural food expo for seven years.
 It’s unbelievable how year after year brands are entirely changing their positioning, their packaging, their claims, their product, the segments they’re competing in.

 To stay on the shelf, you’ve got to turn.
 What those brands had before wasn’t turning enough.